 3- Stop doing things for free and out of the kindness of your heart, because your business will be bleeding and lacking love as a result.
 Instead, learn to build partnerships and lasting relationships, with mutual benefit, with a win-win situation, whatever the definition may be.

-4- Get very clear – my friend and a great coach, John Falchetto says it better than me if you need a second opinion!- on your expertise, your unique offering, and why it rocks – because it has to rock and not suck please – and then proudly put a price tag on it, a process around it, and a way to collect payment.
+4- Get clarity on what your expertise, your unique offering and your creative genius is – yes YOURs.
+Ask yourself why it rocks – because it has to rock and only rock – and then proudly put a price tag on it, a process around it, and a way to collect payment.
 If you have any kind of inner conflict with this, you are not yet ready to take this step.

-6- Describe your blog as a business in your words and your terms on your About page, and inform people who want to contact you on your Contact page, and have templates for various professional queries so you are consistent and stay true to your standards even if you are in a hurry.
+6- Describe your blog as a business to others: Use your clear words on your About page to inform people the purpose of your blog and on your Contact page, describe the kind of associations you wish to make, then make templates for various professional queries so you are consistent and stay true to your standards as opportunities come knocking.

-Benefits of Treating Your Blog As A Business
+Benefits of Treating Your Blog Like A Business

 I can tell you that when I started applying these rules, the fabulous five happened to me: